developer-zebra/developer-zebra-site/src/ekd/1-4/guide/usage/index.md

 -----
 ### Predefined Responses

-Predefined responses appear in a list for easy selection, improving the speed and accuracy of responses when using Enterprise Keyboard.
-Any key can contain a list of predefined responses that pops up when that key is pressed.
-Tapping on an item from the list enters that response into the focused field as if it had been typed in manually.
+Predefined responses can be added to any key and appear in a pop-up list for easy selection when that key is pressed, improving the speed and accuracy of responses when using Enterprise Keyboard.
+Tapping on a predefined response enters the text into the focused field as if it had been typed in manually.

 **Example Responses**:
 * "I'm in a meeting...please call back later"